Our Alliances & Networks

 Partnerships are Key to PlanAdapt’s Approach – We Work With Others, To Achieve Ambitious Goals!

-PlanAdapt recognises scope and scale of the global challenges we face today require collaboration across sectors and institutions bringing together actors from science, policy and practice.
+PlanAdapt recognises that the scope and scale of the global challenges we face today require collaboration across sectors and institutions bringing together actors from science, policy and practice.

 To increase the effectiveness of PlanAdapt’s work, we proudly work with and through the following networks and initiatives: